jawalsh/acsproj/intertextual_analysis/letter_refs_documentation.md

     - e.g. "Albrecht, Graf von Wickenburg, tr., _Atalanta in Calydon_"
     - **Can use index (p.
 420-429) to determine titles of Swinburne's works
 - Reviews of Swinburne's own work
+- Historical figures that are not the subject of a book that is listed under them (and don't record if they do have a work about them that is by Swinburne)
+    - e.g. the first level heading "Rossetti, Gabriel Arthur" which doesn't have any second level headings
+    - e.g. Alexander II, Czar of Russia...assasination of...ACS' sonnets on

 ## Workflow
 1. Go to the place in the General Index that you are working on